Deakin University: History

-As part of the Dawkins education reforms that were announced in 1988 by the Commonwealth government, a merger with Warrnambool Institute of Advanced Education took place in 1990, which was followed by a merger with most of Victoria College in 1991, with its campuses in Burwood, Rusden and Toorak.
+As part of the Dawkins education reforms that were announced in 1988 by the Commonwealth government, a merger with Warrnambool Institute of Advanced Education took place in 1990, which was followed by a merger with most of Victoria College in 1991, including its campuses in Burwood, Malvern and Clayton.

-The Rusden Campus was closed in 2003 and all courses were transferred to the Melbourne Burwood campus.
-Rusden was subsequently acquired by Monash University for its student accommodation purposes.

 The former Toorak Campus, located in Malvern, was offered for sale in 2006 as the university considered the campus surplus to its requirements.
 The courses and resources were relocated to the Melbourne Burwood campus in November 2007.
 As a Deakin campus, it was home to the Deakin Business School, Deakin University English Language Institute (DUELI), and the Melbourne Institute of Business and Technology, which have now become the Deakin College.

 The main building on the site was the 116-year-old Stonnington Mansion The sale of Stonnington Mansion by Deakin provoked public outrage as it involved the mansion which was at risk of redevelopment by property developers.
 The Stonnington Stables art gallery and the university's contemporary art collection were located here, but has since relocated to the Deakin University Art Gallery at the Melbourne Burwood campus.
 The Deakin University Art Gallery has a wide collection of work by Australian artists including the Sydney based artist Rox De Luca.
 The university's action of offering the campus, including the mansion, provoked public outrage over the potential privatization of what had been public space.
 In December 2006, the three-mansion was sold for $33 million to a joint venture between Hamton Property Group and Industry Superannuation Property Trust.